Lane Arts Council's First Friday ArtWalk March 7th, 2014

-Special thanks to Eugene Ballet Company for sponsoring the December First Friday ArtWalk!
+Special thanks to Eugene Opera, Lane County Historical Society and Museum and the Eugene Public Library for sponsoring the March First Friday ArtWalk!

 Details about the First Friday ArtWalk guided tour stops:

 5:30 pm Harlequin Beads and Jewelry (1027 Willamette St)

 Master craftsman Bob Burkett will be showing his incredible lost wax castings at Harlequin Beads and Jewelry all day Friday and Saturday (March 7th and 8th).
 Bob is prominent in his field and well known on the bead show circuit for his incredibly detailed castings.
 He works in silver, bronze, and Shibuichi, a silver and copper alloy which was traditionally used in Japanese sword making.
 Come be inspired by Bob's beautiful pieces of art!
 Bob will also be offering a class on lost wax techniques at Harlequin Beads Sunday, March 9th.

 6:00 pm Passionflower Design (128 E Broadway)

 In celebration of International Woman’s Day, Passionflower is pleased to open their doors to friends at Mobility International USA who have put together a powerful photography exhibit and book featuring the stories of 50 disabled women activists from around the world.
 Works by photographers Brian Lanker, Darcy Kiefel, and Paola Gianturco will be featured, and the exhibit includes nine large-scale photos, both black and white and in color, as well as books for sale.
 Come discover the power of photojournalism to educate and promote social change.
 Plus co-editors Suz Dunn and Susan Sygall from MIUSA will be on hand to discuss the process of creating the book.
 This will be an inspiring show for anyone interested in photojournalism, social change, or creating their own book.

 6:30 pm White Lotus Gallery (767 Willamette St)